jeff1haupt/jeff1haupt/README.md

 ![Black Technology LinkedIn Banner](https://user-images.githubusercontent.com/66330433/111683584-0f1d0300-87fc-11eb-993d-0365f32e6683.png)

 Throughout the years, I have taken an interest in a variety of computer languages.
 From my time in my undergraduate studies when I learned C++ and Visual Basic, to my self-taught years of learning HTML, CSS, and JavaScript during the "browser wars" years.
-This has led me to a place where I have two different, but related roles.
-First, I recently accepted a full-time position with the City of South Bend to be an Application Developer.
-When I am not doing that, I am working as a Curriculum Specialist with Promineo Tech.

-Outside of my work with the City of South Bend and as a Spring Boot/ Java Curriculum Specialist with Promineo Tech, I am working on a few personal projects that are listed below in addition to a few freelance projects that are geared more towards the front-end side of things.
+This has led me to a place where I am now and that is as a manager of a small team of developers for the City of South Bend.
+The cool thing about that role is the ability to not be stuck in one framework or one area of development.
+We get to build a number of small projects that use everything from T-SQL to Python to JavaScript and support a number of frameworks and libraries for each language.

 Check out what I know, what I am working on, and what I am trying to learn below